This page outlines the responsibilities and obligations of managing agents of community, precinct or neighbourhood schemes.

 Appointing a managing agent

 The association should perform due diligence when selecting a managing agent by requesting quotes from multiple agencies.
-Information regarding the services that the agent proposes to provide as part of their standard agency agreement should also be requested.
+The association should also request information regarding the services that the agent proposes to provide as part of their standard agency agreement.

 A decision can be made at the association’s first annual general meeting (AGM) as to whether to appoint a managing agent, and what functions they should exercise should they be appointed.

-A managing agent can be appointed by vote at an association general meeting.
+A managing agent can be appointed by resolution at an association general meeting.

 Agent’s term of appointment, expiry and termination